philipjpark/philipjpark/README.md

 My interests: :sponge: Learning, :technologist: Emergent Tech, :sun_behind_large_cloud: Philosophy, :soccer: Sports...

-"It’s easy when you find it but hard when you're looking for it."
+QotW (Quote of the Week): "It’s easy when you find it but hard when you're looking for it."

 <!--
 **philipjpark/philipjpark** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.